This post lists all GED® prep classes and testing sites in the Arlington region.

 The GED exam has been known for many years as ‘the second chance diploma’ for high school dropouts.
 But the popular HSE (high-school equivalency) exam has undergone a historic overhaul to better meet industry and higher education expectations and demands.
 Check if you qualify here: GED testing in Virginia.

-In January 2014, the company that administers the GED (General Educational Development) exam has nationwide introduced a new assessment system that has done away with the paper-and-pencil format and most multiple-choice questions as well.
+The company that administers the GED (General Educational Development) exam has nationwide introduced a new assessment system that has done away with the paper-and-pencil format and most multiple-choice questions as well.
 Instead, adult applicants must demonstrate computer and analytical/critical thinking competencies in four computer-based tests covering the subjects of literacy, math, science, and social studies.

-In addition to the format change is the new GED exam brought entirely in line with more rigorous math and English standards that have been adopted by most states.
+In addition to the format change is the GED exam brought entirely in line with more rigorous math and English standards that have been adopted by most states.
 The American Council on Education (ACE) partnered with educational publishing giant Pearson, to form GED Testing Service, which now is a for-profit enterprise.

 Pearson is responsible for administering the GED exam which now only can be taken at Pearson Vue-authorized testing centers.
 You have the possibility to take (and pay for) the four tests one by one, no need to take it all in a row, and your test scores are valid for a two-year period.